learn-co-curriculum/dsc-pandas-series-and-dataframes-lab/README.md

 #Your code here
 ```

-## Painstakingly change the index back
+# Change the index back

 ```python